Leaving Town? A Summer Vacation Checklist for Your Oklahoma Home

 Heading out of town this summer?
 Use this whole-home checklist to protect your Oklahoma house from heat, humidity, storms, and leaks while you are away.

-Summer road trips and long weekends at the lake are one of the best parts of living in central Oklahoma, but leaving an empty house behind in July comes with real risk.
+Before you leave your Oklahoma home for a summer trip, do five things: raise the thermostat to the low 80s (never off), shut off the main water supply, set the water heater to vacation mode, unplug electronics against storm surges, and test the sump pump.
+Between triple-digit heat, sticky humidity, and the afternoon thunderstorms that roll across Edmond, Norman, and Moore, a small problem at home can turn into a big one before you ever get back.
 Between triple-digit heat, sticky humidity, and the afternoon thunderstorms that roll across Edmond, Norman, and Moore, a small problem at home can turn into a big one before you ever get back.
 A few minutes of prep before you pull out of the driveway protects your house and gives you real peace of mind on the trip.

 Set the Thermostat Up — but Never Off